julioe/fullstackCourse/README.md

 ## Cousera Asigment Module 2

-You can see how the website looks on the following link [editor on GitHub](https://github.com/julioe/fullstackCourse/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can see how the website looks on the following link [Asigment 2](https://julioe.github.io/fullstackCourse/module2-solution/)

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://julioe.github.io/fullstackCourse/module2-solution/)

-### Markdown
+### Happy New Year

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for